ljdivald/simple-REST-API/README.md

-# README for simpe CRUDE REST API
+# README for simple CRUD REST API

 This API uses calls and classes for *User collection* and *User account* implemented in [Fleetch API documentation](http://docs.fleetchapi.apiary.io/).

 ### Instalation and set up

-For proper use of this API you should have Maven and PostgreSQL database instaled on your server.
+For proper use of this API you should have Maven and PostgreSQL database installed on your server.
 Each of those can be downloaded from these links:

 * [Maven download](http://maven.apache.org/download.cgi)